An app your patients can trust

 Send an email to [email protected] to get a clinic discount code to hand out to your patients together with the leaflet.

 How do my patients get started using the app?

-If you want to provide a discount for your patients, just let us know and we will let you know how this works – just email to [email protected].
+If you want to provide a discount for your patients let us know and we can explain how this works – Send an email to [email protected] to hear more.